kraudcloud/s32s3/README.md

 ## Limitations

-- Point in time restore is not yet implemented
 - It is *impossible* to restore a perfect view of the deleted cluster, along with previous versions of files.
   - The restore process does a point in time restore of the deleted cluster, but it *cannot* restore deleted versions of files